10 Tips For How To Get The Best Mortgage Rate Available

 Adjustable-Rate Mortgages (ARMs)

 Adjustable-rate mortgages (ARMs) work a bit differently.
 They typically start with a lower rate.
-This teaser rate remains fixed for the first several years of the loan – typically a period of 5, 7 or 10 years.
+This initial rate remains fixed for the first several years of the loan – typically a period of 5, 7 or 10 years.
 After that, the rate will periodically adjust up or down according to the market.

 Because you can end up paying much more in interest rates, you are sharing with your lender the risk that interest rates will go up.
 That’s why they can afford to offer the introductory rate to entice new home buyers.